 Chef Cristian Hernandez was born in Southern California but spent his formable years with his family in Central Mexico.
 Throughout his childhood, Chef helped his family’s business of selling tamales.

-After high school, Chef Hernandez moved back to So Cal to attend culinary school.
-It was this path that lead him to see and experience such different cultures.
-“You don’t have to understand the language of country, but if you can experience the food, you can understand the culture.”
+After high school, Chef Hernandez moved back to Southern California to attend culinary school.
+It was this path that led him to see and experience such different cultures.
+“You don’t have to understand the language of the country, but if you can experience the food, you can understand the culture.”

 “I use food as a way to break into the culture.
 It is my ice breaker.
 It is how you meet and understand people.
 Expand your scope.
 And I am excited to bring my experiences through the cuisine to Savoy’s patrons.”